40843245/Flutter/class/MaterialApp/intro.md

 It has several parameter.

-+ `homepage`: the word is self-explanatory, it deterimes what then UI homepage will looks like and how it responses for user action.
++ `home`: the word is self-explanatory, it deterimes what then UI homepage will looks like and how it responses for user action.
 + `title`: The title of the app.
 You can consider it as app's name.
 It will not display on UI.
 + `theme`: The theme that the app will be used.
 + `debugShowCheckedModeBanner`: Stated on docs in projects